 At camp, Grace's intention is to connect with, and enjoy, every single camper and every single staff person.
 Some sessions that works out, and other sessions tedious disciplinary necessities and other stuff gets in the way, but she still usually knows everybody's name by the second or third night.
-Another important part of her role is to pay attention to the overall tone and energy of each camp session, and to do what she can (with help from campers and staff) to keep things harmonious and inspiring.
+Another important part of her role is to pay attention to the overall tone and energy of each camp session, and to do what she can (in collaboration with campers and staff) to keep things harmonious and inspiring.
 She also tries to keep her eyes on every aspect of camp to make sure things are going OK or, preferably, much better than OK.
 And she spends a lot of time making notes for meetings with individual people and groups, and runs daily staff meetings, and community morning meeting and evening meeting.
 And deals with agreement-breakage issues when they loom darkly on her horizon, which happily is not often.
 Her workshops often focus on dance, various aspects of writing and publishing, and goal setting and issues related to unschooling.

 During the year, Grace reflects on the larger purpose, direction, and vision of NBTSC; communicates with campers and parents; reviews feedback from campers, staff, and parents; plans and implements major and minor changes and experiments for the coming camp year; hires staff; inspects all the previous year's camp expenses and sets a budget for the coming year; updates all written camp materials, policies, and such; and works closely with the administrative goddesses to make sure everything that needs to get done gets done.
 And, she updates this website from time to time.